ANuclearError/CS547-Assignment01/README.md

  * benchmark: The umber of times to run each search/
  * random.limit: The number of attempts to generate a random string before giving up.
+ * hillclimb.steps: The number of steps the algorithm takes per climb.
  * ga.population: The size of population in genetic algorithm.
  * ga.elitism: (Double from 0 to 1) The subset of top chromosomes to accept as parents.